 Is cohabitation accepted in China?

-The traditional family is highly sustained in China, however, there are no interdictions referring to cohabitation of unmarried persons in this country, whether foreigners or not.
+The traditional family is highly sustained in China, however, no interdictions are referring to the cohabitation of unmarried persons in this country, whether foreigners or not.
 It is important to know that cohabitation is seen as a modern way of forming a family which can lead to a marriage at a certain point.
-Tremendous changes have been registered and reported in China regarding the family aspects and the ways in which people want to live jointly.
+Important changes have been registered and reported in China regarding the family aspects and how people want to live jointly.
 So, cohabitation of unmarried persons is not subject to specific restrictions and it is not considered offensive to traditional families, and people are free to live as they wish.

-For more information about Family Law or if you need legal advice and assistance in a family matter in China, you can contact our Chinese law firm.
+For more information about the Family Law or if you need legal advice and assistance in a family matter in China, you can consult with our Chinese law firm.